horgh/catbox/README.md

 [![Go Report
 Card](https://goreportcard.com/badge/github.com/horgh/catbox)](https://goreportcard.com/report/github.com/horgh/catbox)

-catbox is an IRC daemon.
-I run a small network using it.
+catbox is an IRC server with a focus on being small and understandable.
+The goal is security.

 # Features